-The 2018-2019 Bowdoin College Student Handbook is web-based.
-I hope you’ll find the information within accessible, useful, and easy to navigate.
-I urge you to take some time at the beginning of the year to read and familiarize yourself with the information this Handbook contains.
-This is important for all students as some policies have changed since last year.
+The Bowdoin College Student Handbook is web-based.
+We hope you’ll find the information within accessible, useful, and easy to navigate.
+Our office urges you to take some time at the beginning of the year to read and familiarize yourself with the information this Handbook contains.
+This is important for all students to do every year, as some policies may have changed since last year.

 The Handbook is your key reference to the policies, procedures, and governance structure of the College.
 It is your responsibility to be familiar with College policies published within this Handbook and the Bowdoin College Academic Handbook and for abiding by the rules and regulations described.
 As a web-based Student Handbook, this is a dynamic document with links to various College departments, resources, programs, and services.
 Some information will change over the course of the year as departments and programs update their sites.
 While the information contained within the College Policy section is unlikely to change, the College reserves the right to make modifications or changes during the academic year as it deems necessary and appropriate; any such changes would be brought to your attention.